 attempts at removal, even by disabling your AV

 Windows System Restore.

-happens to you, and you're not computer savvy,
+happens and you're not computer savvy,

 take your computer to a repair shop to fix it for

 all have an important feature called System Restore.
 From time to time, Windows